 - Front end development

-Ground up creation of a new digital archiving tool for a humanities startup in Cambridge, Massachusetts, USA.
+Leading product strategy and design on a new digital archiving tool for a humanities startup in Cambridge, USA.

 What I build